jrconway3/lt-maker/docs/source/appendix/Useful_Functions.md

 #### Has Item

-    has_item(unit, item)
+    has_item(item, nid=None, team=None, tag=None, party=None)
 		-> 'bool'

-Check if unit has item.
+Check if any unit matching criteria has item.

+Example usage:

+* `has_item("Iron Sword", team="player")` will check if any player unit is holding an iron sword
+* `has_item("Sacred Stone", party='Eirika')` will check if Eirika's party has the item "Sacred Stone"

         Args:
-            unit: unit to check
             item: item to check
+            nid (optional): use to check specific unit nid team (optional): used to match for team. one of 'player', 'enemy', 'enemy2', 'other' tag (optional): used to match for tag. party (optional): used to match for party

         Returns:
             bool: True if unit has item, else False